DTrXuan/my_cv/index.md

 {: .info}

 ---

 ## About

 I have four years of experience as an Automotive Embedded Engineer.
 I am good at creating, testing , verifying and validating to enhance software for car engines and denox systems.

-I am profiency working in English and have process and quality awareness in software development, and strong programming skills in C/C++.
-Additionally, I have strong knowledge in communication protocol (CAN, XCP, UART,SPI, I2C), and diagnostic standard (UDS, KWP, WWHOBD) along with my understanding of hardware design, make me a valuable asset in the field.
+I am profiency working in English and have process and quality awareness in software development.
+I am strong in programming skills, knowledge in communication protocol, and diagnostic standard along with my understanding of hardware design, make me a valuable asset in the field.

-I'm willing to furthering my knowledge in areas such as Function Safety or Security if needed, enhancing my potential contributions to the automotive embedded engineering domain.
-I am good at teamwork which is crucial in automotive industry.
-Also, I am a self-motivated, lifelong learner who is constantly keen to increase my knowledge and abilities.
+I'm willing to enhancing my potential contributions to the automotive embedded engineering domain.
+I am good at teamwork, which is crucial in automotive industry.
+Also, I am a self-motivated, able to work independently, a lifelong learner who is constantly keen to increase my knowledge and abilities.

 Right now, I am working on a Diagnostic Stack to meet the requirements of a JOEM for their ECU/DCU, enabling communication with their Diagnostic tester tool.